approov/quickstart-android-java-grpc/SHAPES-EXAMPLE.md

 ![Approov Fetch Shape](readme-images/approov-fetch.png)

-Run the app again to ensure that the `app-debug.apk` in the generated build outputs is up to date.

-## REGISTER YOUR APP WITH APPROOV
+## ADD YOUR SIGNING CERTIFICATE TO APPROOV

-In order for Approov to recognize the app as being valid it needs to be registered with the service.
-Change directory to the quickstart's `shapes-app` folder and then register the app with Approov:
+In order for Approov to recognize the app as being valid, the local certificate used to sign the app needs to be added to Approov.
+The following assumes it is in PKCS12 format:

 ```
-approov registration -add app/build/outputs/apk/debug/app-debug.apk
+approov appsigncert -add ~/.android/debug.keystore -storePassword android -autoReg
 ```

-Note, some versions of Android Studio save the app in `app/build/intermediates/apk/debug/app-debug.apk`.

-Note, on Windows you need to substitute \ for / in the above command.
+This ensures that any app signed with the certificate used on your development machine will be recognized by Approov.
+See [Android App Signing Certificates](https://approov.io/docs/latest/approov-usage-documentation/#android-app-signing-certificates) if your keystore format is not recognized or if you have any issues adding the certificate.

-> **IMPORTANT:** The registration takes up to 30 seconds to propagate across the Approov Cloud Infrastructure, therefore please don't try to run the app again before this time has elapsed.
-During development of your app you can ensure it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) so you do not have to register the APK each time you modify it.
+> **IMPORTANT:** The addition takes up to 30 seconds to propagate across the Approov Cloud Infrastructure so don't try to run the app again before this time has elapsed.

 ## SHAPES APP WITH APPROOV API PROTECTION

-Run the app again without making any changes to the app and press the `Get Shape` button.
+Run the app and press the `Get Shape` button.
 You should now see this (or another shape):

 <p>
     <img src="readme-images/shapes-good.png" width="256" title="Shapes Good">